Sharon Abrams Teen Parent School Program

 - College and Career Support

-Today our distribution network is comprised of other not for profits, churches, and groups who assist in moving our mission forward – providing the essentials of daily living for children birth to 3 years of age.
+Today its distribution network is comprised of other not for profits, churches, and groups who assist in moving its mission forward – providing the essentials of daily living for children birth to 3 years of age.

-For more information about the Teen Parent School Program, e-mail or call (207) 873-4253 to reach Program Director Angie Woodhead, LSW.
+For more information about the Sharon Abrams Teen Parent School Program, email or call (207) 873-4253 to reach Program Director Rebecca Judd, LSW.